 No woman’s breasts are naturally symmetrical.
 Most often, breast asymmetries form during adolescence when the breasts are developing.
 Factors such as pregnancy, breastfeeding, weight changes, and simply the natural process of aging can make any discrepancies more pronounced for women at various ages.
 Fortunately, if you are bothered by subtle or prominent differences between your breasts, there are numerous cosmetic solutions available.
-At 740 Park Plastic Surgery, our board-certified plastic surgeons Dr. Daniel Maman and Dr. Stafford Broumand are highly experienced in correcting breast asymmetries ranging from volume and shape variances to uneven nipple size and positioning.
+At 740 Park Plastic Surgery, our board-certified plastic surgeon Dr. Stafford Broumand is highly experienced in correcting breast asymmetries ranging from volume and shape variances to uneven nipple size and positioning.
 Based on your unique needs and desires, our doctors can help you improve the overall balance and symmetry of your breasts with beautiful, natural-looking results.

 Breast Asymmetry correction can be an excellent option for women seeking to improve the overall size and appearance of their breasts.
 Good candidates for this procedure are typically those who can relate to one or more of the following:

 -Desire to evenly fill out swimsuits and/or clothing.

 -Have experienced breast volume loss due to pregnancy, breastfeeding, weight reduction, and/or the process of aging.

 -Have a minor amount of breast drooping accompanied by volume loss

 Along with these qualifications, ideal Breast Asymmetry correction candidates must be in good overall health, have no unmanaged medical conditions, and have stopped smoking for at least two weeks leading up to their procedure.
 In addition, women who have recently had children should wait a minimum of one to two months following the cessation of breastfeeding in order for an accurate preoperative breast size to be determined.
 All of these factors will be discussed in full detail at the time of your consultation.